Necrom4ncer/Online-Shop-Analisys/README.md

 File 'Salesmen productivity analysis.docx' is the report of our second part(Salesmen analysis) FIle 'Salesmen productivity analysis.docx' is a Jupiter Notebook file with all of the actual analysis

+3)Delivery forecasting
+File 'Delivery forecast report.docx' is the report of our second part(Salesmen analysis) FIle 'Delivery forecast.docx' is a Jupiter Notebook file with all of the actual analysis